-(s/ Brightman Almagor Zohar & Co.
+/s/ Brightman Almagor Zohar & Co.

 Brightman Almagor Zohar & Co.

-Certified Public Accountants A Firm in the Deloitte Global Network Tel Aviv, Israel March 23, 2023
+Certified Public Accountants

+A Firm in the Deloitte Global Network

+Tel Aviv, Israel March 26, 2024

-We have served as the Company's auditor since 2020.
+We began serving as the Company's auditor in 2020.
+In 2024 we became the predecessor auditor.